alaffin12/stackedit/Caught by Stradh.md

 The ladder leads up to T6

 #### Guard Tower, Rooftop
 >Ten foot tall, gold plated statues stand atop the battlements, facing outward.
 Each one depicts a human knight, holding a lance.
-The cold wind stirs th
+The cold wind stirs the snow, under which you count five human skeletons clad in rusty chain mail.

 ### Amber Temple